cameronfabbri/Wasserstein-GAN-Tensorflow/README.md

 ### Results
 Here are some non cherry-picked generated images after ~120,000 iterations.
 Images started to get a tad blurry after ~100,000 iterations.
 The loss in the graphs shows the critic was starting to get worse, but both were generally converging.
+This was generated using `createPhotos.py`.

 ![img](http://i.imgur.com/PJngSlg.jpg)